enemyghost/matchup-analyzer/README.md

 # matchup-analyzer
-Analyze matchups based on spreads, previous meetings, and other things
+Analyze matchups based on spreads, previous meetings, and other things.